François-Henri Désérable: Literature

+Désérable began writing at the age of eighteen after reading Albert Cohen’s Belle du Seigneur.

 His first book, Tu montreras ma tête au peuple, short stories about the French Revolution, was released in April 2013 by Gallimard and won multiple literary awards.

 Two years later, he published Évariste, a novel about Évariste Galois, a French mathematician who revolutionized algebra and died at age 20 from wounds suffered in a duel.
 In France, the book was considered as one of the "literary sensations of the year 2015".

 Un certain M. Piekielny, literary investigation around a character invented by Romain Gary, was the only novel selected for the six major French literary prizes in 2017.

 In Mon maître et mon vainqueur (2021), he dissects the mechanisms of passionate love.
 This novel won the Grand Prix du roman de l'Académie française.

+At the end of 2022, during the crackdown that followed the death of Mahsa Amini, Désérable spent forty days traveling across Iran, from Tehran to the borders of Baluchistan.
+Following, seventy years later, the route taken by Nicolas Bouvier and Thierry Vernet in The Way of the World, he returned with L'Usure d'un monde, a travel narrative portraying an exhausted Islamic Republic struggling to suppress the aspirations of its people.

+In 2025, Chagrin d’un chant inachevé : Sur la route de Che Guevara, recounting a five-month journey across South America from Argentina to Venezuela, on the road of Che Guevara.

-His novels are translated into a dozen languages.
+His books have been translated into more than twenty languages.